D-CIPHER: Discovery of Closed-form Partial Differential Equations: Relaxing assumptions while staying robust to noise

+\textbf{Constraints on the derivative-bound part.} Although VF does not require any constraints on the $\partial$-free part, we still need to put some constraints on the $\partial$-bound part for the integration by parts to work.
+This is what we do in Section \ref{sec:vr-pdes}, where we aim to define currently the broadest form of PDEs that admit the variational formulation using the above characterization.

-The challenge of unobserved derivatives might put constraints on the $\partial$-bound part of the PDE and thus in practice, it might not be possible to search over all closed-form PDEs.
-However, we observe that \textit{no} such constraints need to be put on the $\partial$-free part (as it does not include the derivatives).
-We take full advantage of this observation and search separately for the two parts.
-We search over \textit{all} closed-form functions $g$ and for each candidate, we try to find the best counterpart $f$ among the allowed expressions.
-This is very different from the previous approaches, which either do not need to find $f$ as they work only for first-order ODEs \citep{qian_d-code_2022} or they constrain equally both the $\partial$-bound part and $\partial$-free part to be a linear combination of some pre-specified functions \citep{messenger_weak_2021}.
+\textbf{Optimization challenge.} D-CIPHER does \textit{not} need the evolution assumption and it can even discover some PDEs that cannot be put into the evolution form.
+Moreover, unlike previous methods, D-CIPHER is \textit{not} limited to PDEs that can be represented as a linear combination of functions (we describe the exact form we assume in Section \ref{sec:d-cipher}).
+This makes the optimization problem much harder as we search over \textit{all} closed-form functions $g$ and for each candidate, we try to find the best counterpart $f$ among the allowed expressions.
+This is very different from the previous approaches, which either do not need to find $f$ as they work only for first-order ODEs \citep{qian_d-code_2022} or they constrain equally both the $\partial$-bound part and $\partial$-free part to be a linear combination of some pre-specified functions \citep{messenger_weak_2021} (for more details, see Table \ref{tab:lc_and_ea}, and Table \ref{tab:comparison_d-code} in Appendix \ref{app:additional_discussion}).
+One way we address this challenge is by developing a new optimization procedure (Section \ref{sec:collie}).

-\section{Related Works}
+\section{Related works}

 \textbf{Symbolic Regression.} The goal of symbolic regression is to find a closed-form expression that best models the given dataset both in terms of accuracy and simplicity.
 In contrast with the conventional regression analysis which optimizes the parameters of a pre-specified model, symbolic regression aims at discovering both the general structure and the parameters of the model.
 Most of the existing work focuses on developing optimization algorithms.
 Genetic Programming \citep{koza_genetic_1992} has been widely used for that task \citep{schmidt_distilling_2009}.
 A different strategy has been employed in AI Feynman \citep{udrescu_ai_2020, udrescu_ai_2020-1} that uses neural networks to reduce the search space by identifying simplifying properties like symmetry or separability.
-Optimization methods based on pre-trained neural networks \citep{biggio_neural_2021}, reinforcement learning \citep{petersen_deep_2021}, and Meijer-G functions \citep{alaa_demystifying_2019} have also been proposed.
+Optimization methods based on pre-trained neural networks \citep{biggio_neural_2021, holt2022deep}, reinforcement learning \citep{petersen_deep_2021}, and Meijer-G functions \citep{alaa_demystifying_2019, crabbe_learning_2020} have also been proposed.